The first is going out and about with Mummy and Daddy, and Merlin the dog in tow.

 It’s not something we ever considered really, we just assumed that we would carry on muddling through as usual, so this opportunity is huge.

-We need to know what aids and floatation devices are out there, which are suitable for Sam’s personal needs and where we can get them.
+We need to know what aids and flotation devices are out there, which are suitable for Sam’s personal needs and where we can get them.

 By ourselves I suspect we would make a number of purchases which wouldn’t be appropriate before stumbling upon a solution that works.